Taylor Swift Confirms New Music and Teases Clues in Butterfly Mural

 She also teased, "This was one clue, we've got another clue coming tonight on ABC.
 So make sure to watch."

+T.Swift later took to Instagram to tell her followers, "So... @kelseymontagueart helped me pull off the best surprise clue reveal today in Nashville!!
+Thank you to everyone who showed up, I've never been more proud of your FBI level detective skills.
+Next clue: I'll be joining the magnificent @robinrobertsgma for a chat tonight on ABC live from Nashville."

-Photos posted to social media, like the pictures above from Twitter user @allieehealyy, show Swift posing with the mural.
+Photos posted to social media, like the pictures above from Twitter user @allieehealyy, show Swift posing with the mural and greeting her Swifties.

 Swift first hinted at her "next chapter" during her speech at the 2018 American Music Awards in October.
 After winning Favorite Pop/Rock Album for reputation, T.Swift took the stage to thank her Swifties for their support.